rasathus/pigredients/README.md

 To install pigredients for use in other projects, simply run the following command.
 Depending on your environment you may not require the sudo prefix to this command.

     sudo python setup.py install

+Additionally some modules require the Adafruit I2C module, which can be found here ... https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code

 ## Naming Convention Notes